Dubrovnik: Pearl of the Adriatic

 Note: This post may contain affiliate links.
 If you choose to book through these links, I receive a small commission, which I will undoubtedly blow on more flights (it’s a vicious cycle).
 All of this internet voodoo takes place at no additional cost to you.

-I couldn’t get all the way from Peru to Dubrovnik on Skyteam, just as far as Zagreb (the capital), so I had to book an additional flight on Croatia Airlines – it was dirt cheap, even for business class, so of course that’s what I booked.
+I couldn’t get all the way from Peru to Dubrovnik on Skyteam, just as far as Zagreb (the capital).
+So I had to book an additional flight on Croatia Airlines.
+It was dirt cheap, even for business class, so of course that’s what I booked.

-The nice thing about flying into Dubrovnik on Croatia Airlines is that they have a shuttle bus that takes everyone on the flight from the airport into downtown as soon as all the bags are retrieved.
+The nice thing about flying into Dubrovnik on Croatia Airlines is that they have a free shuttle bus.
+The bus takes everyone on the flight from the airport into downtown as soon as all the bags are retrieved.

 Exploring Old Town

-Dubrovnik dates back to the 7th century and the walls that enclose the city to this day were built near the 9th century to resist barbarian invasions from the sea.
+Dubrovnik dates back to the 7th century.
+The walls that enclose the city to this day were built near the 9th century to resist barbarian invasions from the sea.
 By the end of the 12th century, Dubrovnik had become an important trading center on the coast, providing a much-needed link between the Mediterranean and Balkan states.

 Dubrovnik continued to prosper until 1667 when an earthquake wiped out much of the city.
 It eventually became part of the Austro-Hungarian Empire until 1918 and then developed on its own after that; thanks, in part, to a growing tourism industry.

 In December 1991, Serbian artillery launched an attack on Dubrovnik.
 The city was pounded with over 200 shells in 1991 and 1992.
 It is only in the past few years that tourism has begun to rebound to pre-war levels.

 As I enter the Pile Gate on the West side of Old Town, the first thing I see is the white stone-embossed Stradun.